Squirkey89/Sport-Quiz/README.md

 ![pep8](https://user-images.githubusercontent.com/91072896/154150498-9fce554a-ed33-4859-a85f-837b1b2512b6.png)

-## Input Validation
+## Heroku terminal
-  * I tested this throughout the process of creating this application.
-I tested this by input incorrect characters strings and numbers when they were expected.
-Adding spaces before inputting the answer.&nbsp;

   * I began testing the code in the terminal in the gitpod workspace.
-Once I deployed the project and push my changes I could test it on the Heroku terminal.
+Once I deployed the project and push my changes
+I could test it on the Heroku terminal.

 ## Search Engines